 Prisoner of the Truck by Fred W. Sarkis is 347 pages and available in both electronic download and 6x9 paperback.
 You can order Prisoner of the Truck by following this link to Authorhouse™.

-All book royalties go to the Yes Pa Foundation.
-These funds are used to maintain this web site and to administer and provide free character education materials for students, teachers and parents.
+Royalties go to the Yes Pa Foundation to maintain this site and to administer and provide free Yes Pa materials.

 By J.R.
 Smith — What gives meaning to a man's life?
 Is it an unquenchable determination to succeed, the pursuit of honesty in relationships with others, an abiding faith that goodness will prevail, a belief that a spiritual resource is ever present, an attitude of enthusiasm that meets the challenge of each day, the ability to recover from personal crises, the development of one's introspective nature, or is it the inner motivation that urges a person to continue to create new goals to achieve?

 In his autobiography, Prisoner of the Truck, the author, an American of Lebanese ancestry and a self-described "skinny, bow-legged, knock-kneed, pigeon-toed, dark-skinned boy who was mocked by his classmates" reflects on those shaping forces in his life which have carried him from his youth to his current aspirations at age 74.
 Deeply grounded in Roman Catholicism as a young boy, his faith supports him through the many trials which confront him on his way through school, military service, business, parenting, and retirement.
 Much of his success as well as his personal turmoil derives from his relationship with his father, his "incarceration" as a prisoner of his father's vegetable truck, and the lessons he learned from this experience.